hoprnet/hoprnet/docs/hopr-documentation/src/core-concepts/protocol-network-token.md

 ## Background

 Messaging should be done in a _secure_ way.
-It might seem intuitive what _secure_ means, but digging deeper quickly reveals how _secure_ communication is a complex issue:
+It might seem intuitive what _secure_ means, but digging deeper quickly reveals how _secure_ communication is a complex topic:

 1. _Secure_ communications should prevent unauthorised parties from learning the content of the message.
 This security goal is known as **confidentiality**, \*\*\*\*and can be achieved by reasonable encryption schemes like [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 2. _Secure_ communications allow sending a message in a way that such message arrives unchanged, or at least that any manipulations to the message are observable by the designated receiver.
 This property is known as **integrity** and can be achieved by using a suitable scheme that generates message authentication codes like [HMAC](https://en.wikipedia.org/wiki/HMAC).

 The combination of both schemes \(i.e. **confidentiality** and **integrity**\) yields a _construction_ that allows a sender to **hide the content of the message** and **make the integrity of the message verifiable**.

 However, this _construction_ does not hide the fact that a particular sender \(e.g.`Alice`\) and receiver \(e.g`Bob`\) pair have exchanged messages.
 Unfortunately, this _construction_ leaks an _upper bound_ that shows how much communication took place.
 A possible adversary, therefore, might also distinguish short conversations from longer ones.
-If the adversary were also able to observe actions that follow the reception of messages, they might be able reason about the content of the observed encrypted data -- all without breaking the encryption scheme.
+If the adversary were also able to observe actions that follow the reception of messages, they might be able to reason about the content of the observed encrypted data -- all without breaking the encryption scheme.
 This shows that **in some cases confidentiality and integrity are not sufficient, and thus, it is also necessary to protect metadata**.

 ### Anonymity services